Trip Summary and Itinerary Map

 - Superior ship facilities including Wellness centre, Spa & Single cabins, depending on choice of ship

 - Optional kayaking on all departures.
-Paddle boarding, mountaineering & skiing on select departures only
+Paddle boarding and paddling on select departures

 - Complimentary Ushuaia hotel stay + parka jacket